kouroshparsa/BizTester/README.md

 To install, you can download the installer from the `Installer` folder of this repository.

 # Usage
-This tool allows you to receive HL7 (v2 or v3) responses and send HL7v2 messages either from a given file or automatically generate a message to send.
+This tool allows you to send or receive HL7 (v2 or v3) with responses from a given file or automatically generate a message to send.
 As shown below, you have the server (listener) settings on the left side and the client (sender) settings on the right side.
 ![MainForm](Documentation/Images/server.png)
 ![MainForm](Documentation/Images/client.png)